appleple/scroll-hint/readme.md

 # ScrollHint

-Suggests that the elements are scrollable horizontaly, with the `box-shadow` and the `pointer icons`.
+Suggests that the elements are scrollable horizontaly, with the `box-shadow` and the `pointer icon`.

 <img src="./assets/demo.gif">